aboe026/software-update-checker/README.md

 ### Example Configurations

-See the [example configurations file](example-configurations.md) for reference on how software configurations should look like.
+See the [example configurations file](example-configurations.md) for reference on what software configurations should look like.

 ---